Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/shaders/mix.rst

    Mix Node.

-The *Mix* shader is used to mix two shaders together.
-Mixing can be used for material layering, where the *Fac* input may, for example, be connected to a Blend Weight node.
+The *Mix* node is used to mix two shaders together.
+Mixing can be used for material layering, where the *Fac* input may, for example, be connected to a *Blend Weight* node.

 Inputs